Indigenous Teachings

 The hands of two people smudging together

-We’ve seen the impact of sitting down with a Knowledge Holder and getting trained on Indigenous knowledge and practice.
-Let us connect you with our Knowledge Holder today.
+We’ve seen the impact of sitting down with a Knowledge Holder and having your agency develop a better understanding of Indigenous knowledge and practice.
+Let us connect you with our Knowledge Holder to help guide your team’s cultural awareness and competency skills.

 Protocol Teachings